Edit this wiki page Follow

 Game Boy Advance Version

-Unlike the other versions of the game, the GBA version stuck to the main story and split the game up into three parts for each film that came out.
-You could play as multiple heroes and characters from the storyline.
+Unlike the other versions of the game, the GBA version stuck to the main story and split the game up into three parts; one for each film.

 Main "Good" Heroes: